mathebuddy/mathebuddy-simulator/README.md

 Implementation is ongoing.
 We plan to release ...

-1. An interactive _Integrated Development_ Environment that runs in the browser without any software dependencies [Release is planned for second half of 2023].
+1. An interactive _Integrated Development Environment (IDE)_ that runs in the browser without any software dependencies [Release is planned for second half of 2023].
 2. Plugins for _Visual Studio Code_ [Release in the market place is planned for first quarter of 2023].

 By now, you have to run the simulator on a local computer.
-Installation and usage might be challenging - if you are not a developer, you should wait some time...
+Installation and usage might be challenging - if you are not a developer, you should wait for the above mentioned releases...

 # Committing Courses